 We use tools, our clients use tools, and it’s a happy cycle of these tools helping us stay organized and our clients also breaking things down and getting organized so we can use these tools in the best way possible.

 Sometimes we set up clients with tools like Slack and Trello.
-They adapt with a speed that’s amazing to see.
-These tools redefine the way we work together while in different continents.
+They adapt at a speed that’s amazing to see.
+These tools redefine the way we work together while on different continents.

 Word to the wise